Drive QA's evolution—share your voice and win prizes up to $3,000

 Another aspect of the test plan that many tend to gloss over: it identifies potential risks and issues that could impact the testing effort and outlines strategies and plans for mitigating these risks.
 Risk management boosts testing confidence, allowing teams to better prepare for unexpected scenarios.

-A test plan is essentially a project management plan, which should always include the major components of a normal plan for project management purposes, including an overview, scope, methodology, resources, schedule, risks, and communication plan.
+A test plan is essentially a project management plan built specifically for a software testing project, which should always include the major components of a normal plan for project management purposes, including an overview, scope, methodology, resources, schedule, risks, and communication plan.

 Of course, a test plan should go beyond that and also include information that would be beneficial to the testing process.
 Here are 8 crucial items that should be included in a good test plan: